vpelss/Forever_Passwords/README.md

 - Multiple passwords are hard to remember

 Solution and benefits of Forever_Passwords:
 All passwords for each website is unique.
 The passwords are not stored.
 The passwords are incredibly complex.
-The passwords are easy to generate.
+However the method to generate them is easy to remember.

 How to use Forever_Passwords:
 - run index.html off the website (https://www.emogic.com/Forever_Passwords/) or your locally stored version